Rod Diridon Sr.

-Rod Diridon Sr. (born February 8, 1939) is an American politician known for his leadership in mass transportation.
+Rodney John Diridon Sr. (February 8, 1939 – April 3, 2026) was an American politician known for his leadership in mass transportation.
 He served as chair of the California High-Speed Rail Authority from 2001 to 2003.
-He currently chairs the advisory board of the United States High Speed Rail Association, and he chairs the National Heritage Area Project for Santa Clara County, California.
-The New York Times calls Diridon "a tireless advocate of public transport for the Bay Area."
+He chaired the advisory board of the United States High Speed Rail Association, and he chaired the National Heritage Area Project for Santa Clara County, California.
+The New York Times called Diridon "a tireless advocate of public transport for the Bay Area."

-Diridon has also been active in Silicon Valley in leadership on environmental issues, the arts and culture, higher education, community organizations, and philanthropy.
+Diridon was also active in Silicon Valley in leadership on environmental issues, the arts and culture, higher education, community organizations, and philanthropy.